South African Institute of Race Relations Bursary 2021 – 2022

 Among the over 3 500 students that have received funding, is the late Mr Nelson Mandela, who was granted a bursary in the late 1940s to the value of £120.

-IRR bursaries will be awarded to students in various fields of study, who are studying towards a degree or diploma qualification.
-Please note that postgraduate and Honours funding is not currently available.
+Bursaries will be awarded for ANY field of study, towards an Undergraduate Degree or Diploma qualification.
+(Please note that postgraduate and Honours funding is not currently available).

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):